What can be done to improve awareness? Motoring journalist Sue Baker finds out what new grandparents need to know.

-A recent study from LV=, the UK’s third largest car insurance provider, has discovered that three in five (61%) grandparents who regularly drive are not fully aware of the UK law on car seats for children.
+A recent study from LV=, the UK's third largest car insurance provider, has discovered three in five (61 per cent) grandparents who regularly drive are not fully aware of the UK law on car seats for children.

 Sue Baker (@carscribe) talks to experts in car child safety, and a prominent grandfather who is also an ambassador for older drivers, about improving grandparents' knowledge and confidence when driving with the kids in tow.

 Child car seats must meet specific regulations and are classified by the child's height, as well as age and weight.
-The latest regulations are clarified in the LV= article on child seat laws, which includes a useful age and weight chart as a guide to what type of seat is needed at each stage, and also in this booster seat laws article.
+The latest regulations are clarified in the LV= article on child seat laws, which includes a useful age and weight chart as a guide to what type of seat is needed at each stage.

 A lot has happened since General Motors released their Child Love Seat and Infant Love Seat in 1973.